sergiofenoll/compilers-project/README.md

 You can execute this shell script file by typing `./build` in the root directory of the project.

-The shell script `test` will parse all the C files in the directory `testfiles/`, output dotfiles and LLVM code for each file and generate the images of each tree.
+The shell script `test` will parse all the C files in the directory `testfiles/`, output dotfiles and code for each file and generate the images of each tree.

-You can execute this shell script by typing `./test` in the root directory of the project.
+You can execute this shell script by typing `./test [mips/llvm]` in the root directory of the project.